Alpine Space Programme

 The Alpine Space Programme is a transnational cooperation programme in the framework of the European Union cohesion policy.
-In this programme national, regional and local stakeholders from the participating countries in the Alpine space cooperate on various transnational projects.
+In this programme, stakeholders from the participating countries in the Alps cooperate on various transnational projects.

 Cooperation area

-Geographically the Alpine Space Programme cooperation area comprises the Alpine core area (in the sense of the Alpine Convention), the surrounding foothills and lowlands of the "peri-Alpine belt", a small part of the Mediterranean coastal area including the Adriatic and parts of the great river valleys of Danube, Po, Adige, Rhône and Rhine.
+Geographically, the Alpine Space Programme cooperation area comprises the Alpine core area (in the sense of the Alpine Convention), the surrounding foothills and lowlands of the "peri-Alpine belt", a part of the Mediterranean coastal area including the Adriatic and parts of the great river valleys of Danube, Po, Adige, Rhône and Rhine.

 In the cooperation area live about 70 million inhabitants on a surface of approximately 450.000 km2.
-Several different European languages are spoken in this region, among others French, German, Italian and Slovene.

-European policy framework
+Policy framework

 The Alpine Space Programme 2007–2013 is part of the European Territorial Cooperation objective.
 The European Territorial Cooperation (ETC) has been developed from the Community Initiative INTERREG.
-INTERREG was created in the framework of the European Union's cohesion policy as an incentive for cooperation within the European Union.
-Cohesion policy encourages regions and cities from different EU Member States to work together and learn from each other through joint programmes, projects and networks.
+INTERREG was created in the framework of the EU's cohesion policy as an incentive for cooperation within the EU.
+Cohesion policy encourages regions and cities from different EU Member States to work together and learn through joint programmes, projects and networks.
 In the Structural Fund period 2007–2013 the Community Initiative INTERREG has been upgraded to the "European Territorial Cooperation Objective".
 In the current programme period 2007–13 the ETC objective covers three types of programmes: cross-border cooperation, transnational cooperation and interregional cooperation.
 The Alpine Space Programme is one of the 13 programmes of the transnational cooperation objective.
-The transnational programmes add an important extra European dimension to regional development, developed from analysis at a European level, leading to agreed priorities and a coordinated strategic response.

-This allows meaningful work between regions from several EU Member States on matters such as communication corridors, flood management, international business and research linkages, and the development of more viable and sustainable markets.
+This allows work between regions from EU Member States on matters such as communication corridors, flood management, international business and research linkages, and the development of viable and sustainable markets.

 The ETC is funded by the European Regional Development Fund (ERDF).

-Three priorities
+Priorities

-The Alpine Space Programme identifies three thematic fields of cooperation, called priorities.
+The Alpine Space Programme identifies three fields of cooperation, called priorities.
 With these priorities the programme supports the Lisbon and Gothenburg strategies towards growth, employment and sustainable development with a strong focus on the cross cutting theme innovation.

-Priority 1: Competitiveness and attractiveness
+Competitiveness and attractiveness

 One of the Alpine Space Programme's priorities in the funding period 2007–2013 is to enhance the attractiveness and competitiveness of the alpine region.
-Although the Alpine area is characterised by a rich and diversified economic structure with strong links to the territory and a well-developed polycentric urban system, low internal innovation capacities of SMEs, urban sprawl and depopulation reduce its competitiveness and attractiveness.
-In this context the challenge lies in strengthening the innovation capabilities of SMEs, in creating good environments for the development of SMEs and in fostering stable cooperation between R&TC centers and SMEs.
+Although the Alpine area is characterised by a diversified economic structure with strong links to the territory and a polycentric urban system, low internal innovation capacities of SMEs, urban sprawl and depopulation reduce its competitiveness and attractiveness.
+In this context the challenge lies in strengthening the innovation capabilities of SMEs, in creating environments for the development of SMEs and fostering cooperation between R&TC centers and SMEs.
 Development options posed by traditional sectors and the cultural heritage are to be used more intensely.